 Solution: Automate Mundane Processes

-Robotics are the best way to address growing uncontrollable labor costs.
+Robotic system integration is the best way to address growing uncontrollable labor costs.
 The operational cost of a robot, in general, is close to $2-$3 per hour3.
-By automating mundane, repetitive, and dangerous processes, warehouses can shift their human labor force to safer, more complex, more value-driven responsibilities.
+By using industrial robots to automate mundane, repetitive, and dangerous processes, warehouses can shift their human labor force to safer, more complex, more value-driven responsibilities.

 There are still many facilities that require humans to palletize boxes for shipping.
 Palletizing robots are more affordable than ever, and can increase your production speed and quality upwards of 200%.
 Typically, the return on investment with robotic palletizing is less than 2 years – and that doesn’t include the increase in safety that a palletizer adds to production…no more back injuries.